mathwhiz1212/proxmox-notes/ZFS.md

 ## Create a ZFS Mirror

-Create a ZFS mirror (in Proxmox, or by command line if you want/need a custom/matching name).
-Here is the command line version:
+You can create a ZFS mirror in Proxmox, but the command line has more flexbility and works a bit better for my use case.
+If you do use the GUI, make sure you use the same name for you ZFS pools across your cluster or you will be in for some pain.
+What follows is the command line method.

+### Prep

 You may want to verify the drives are using the GPT partition scheme: `gdisk /dev/sdX`.
 Replace X with your disk name, which you can find with `fdisk -l`.

-If it is not already using GPT, it will probably automatically convert the partition table to GPT, WHICH WILL DESTROY ALL DATA, BACKUP ALL YOU CARE ABOUT BEFORE RUNNING GDISK.
+If the disk is not already using GPT, gdisk will automatically convert the partition table to GPT, WHICH WILL DESTROY ALL DATA, BACKUP ALL YOU CARE ABOUT BEFORE RUNNING GDISK.
+It will ask you to confirm, but still, be careful.

+You can follow these instructions to write a new GPT partition table to the drive (which will delete all data):

-If it doesn’t, you can type o then enter, and w to write the data to the disk and hit enter.
-Say y when it asks you to confirm y/n.
+Run gdisk `/dev/sdX` type `o` (to write a new GPT table) then `hit enter`, and type `w` to write the data to the disk and `hit enter`.
+Type `y` and `hit enter` when it asks you to confirm y/n.

-Creating a mirrored ZFS pool named `hardpool` using `/dev/sdb` and `/dev/sdc` :
+### Creating a mirrored ZFS pool named `hardpool` using `/dev/sdb` and `/dev/sdc` :

 `zpool create hardpool mirror /dev/sdb /dev/sdc`